-Why You Shouldn’t Put Your Phone In Rice (And What You Should Do Instead)
+Why You Shouldn’t Put a Soaked Phone In Rice (And What to Do Instead)

 Before you concede to spending a load of cash on a brand-new phone, try one of these solutions that can help dry out your phone, and save you from that all too familiar feeling of dropped-phone dread.